 Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

-Non-Consensual Pelvic and Genital Exams
+Non-Consensual Pelvic & Genital Exams and Intimate Procedures

 Not Just Non-Consensual Pelvic Exams: The Need for Expressed Consent for All Intimate Tasks for Elective Procedures